nheidloff/watsonx-ai-platform-demos/agents/beeframework/watsonx-rag-db2-expert-agent/README.md

 This code is in the context of the workshop [`regional_techXchange_nov24`](/workshops/regional_techXchange_nov24/README.md).

-* 0. Motivation
+0. Motivation
-* 1. Overview of the basic architecture of the `Retrieval Augmented Generation (RAG)` setup
+1. Overview of the basic architecture of the `Retrieval Augmented Generation (RAG)`
+2. Overview of the basic architecture of the `DB2 expert agent`
+3. Setup
+    3.1 Set up the RAG environment
+    3.2 Set up the TypeScript server

 # 0. Motivation